 If you do wake with aches and pains try an orthopaedic mattress.

 Only use bedding made of natural materials such as cotton.

-Position your bed so you lie in a north to south or east to west position.
+Position your bed so you lie in a north-to-south or east-to-west position.

 3. Promote relaxation before bedtime

-Most parents know how important it is to help their children relax before bedtime.
+The third of my ways to help you sleep is to do what most parents know how important it is to help their children relax before bedtime.

 They give them a bath, read them a story, and make sure their bedroom is cool and dark.

 But as adults, we forget how important this is and think somehow we can go straight to sleep after watching TV or working on a computer until late at night.